 - None: This is the default setting, which is effectively the same as client IP protocol and port.

-- Client IP: Directs a particular client's requests to the same backend VM based on a hash created from the client's IP address and the load balancer's IP address (the internal IP address of an internal forwarding rule).
+- Client IP: Directs a particular client's requests to the same backend VM based on a hash created from the client's IP address and the destination IP address.

-- Client IP and protocol: Directs a particular client's requests to the same backend VM based on a hash created from three pieces of information: the client's IP address, the load balancer's (internal forwarding rule) IP address, and the load balancer's protocol.
+- Client IP and protocol: Directs a particular client's requests to the same backend VM based on a hash created from three pieces of information: the client's IP address, the destination IP address, and the load balancer's protocol (TCP or UDP).

 - Source IP address of the client sending the request